 During the lease term in Fairlington

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Fairlington, the tenant must allow us to enter the rental home.
-Some valid reasons to go into rental property are to:
+During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Fairlington, the tenant must allow us to come into the rental.
+Some solid reasons to go into rental home are to:

 - Inspect the rental home,